Crane1195/DIYB0XX/code/README.md

 This utilizes the Nicohood Library.
 This were originally made by simple to make a Smashbox.
 Snapple and then Danny modified this code to work with the B0XX's two modifiers and to try and abide by the parameters set in the B0XX manifesto.

-I then modified aspects of that code to make it function in Project M, Smash 4, Smash Ultimate, and to have 2ip as a SOCD option.
+I then modified aspects of that code to make it function in Project M, Smash 4, and Smash Ultimate, as well as having 2ip as a SOCD option.
 # My Edits
 ## 2ip or Neutral SOCD
-I have edited the left/right simultaneous opposite cardinal directions (SOCD) so you now have the option to pick from 2ip or neutral.
+I have edited the left/right simultaneous opposite cardinal directions (SOCD) method so you now have the option to pick from 2ip or neutral.

-#### 2ip works like this
+#### 2ip works like this:
 * Press left.
 Character moves left.
 * While still pressing left, press right.
 Character moves right.
 * While still pressing left, stop pressing right.
 Character moves left again.

-#### Neutral works like this
+#### Neutral works like this:
 * Press left.
 Character moves left.
 * While still pressing left, press right.
 Character stops moving.
 * While still pressing left, stop pressing right.
 Character moves left again.